mrtolkien/inhouse_bot/README.md

 - The matchmaking algorithm is currently fully brute-force and can definitely be improved in terms of calculation time.

 - Additions to stats visualisations are always welcomed!

+- Make it more flexible so it can work with other games/games without roles (Valorant, ...)

+- Make sure it works with multiple queues popping together